 - Network Error: If there is a network limited at your end, the application will not be able to communicate with the correct servers.

-- Server Outrage: If there is indeed an issue with Google’s servers at the backend, there is nothing you can do except wait the issue out.
+- Server Outrage: If there is indeed an issue with Google’s servers at the backend, there is nothing you can do except wait for the issue out.
 When the servers get fixed, your email client will automatically start working.

 Before you start with the solutions, it is important to mention that you should have an open and active internet connection.
-A restricted network (one’s that have proxy servers etc.) connection might hinder the connection between your client and Gmail’s servers.
+A restricted network (ones that have proxy servers etc.) connection might hinder the connection between your client and Gmail’s servers.

 Solution 1: Force Quitting the Application

 The first thing which you should try is force quitting the application.
-Whenever the application is running (even in the background), there are several stored variables which are used by it.
+Whenever the application is running (even in the background), there are several stored variables that are used by it.
 If any of these get corrupt or some of the application’s modules go into an error state, the application will cause several bizarre issues like the error message under discussion.